 - 5GC Individual MBS traffic delivery method: This method is only applied for multicast MBS session.
 5GC receives a single copy of MBS data packets and delivers separate copies of those MBS data packets to individual UEs via per-UE PDU sessions, hence for each such UE one PDU session is required to be associated with a multicast session.

 - 5GC Shared MBS traffic delivery method: This method is applied for both broadcast and multicast MBS session.
-5GC receives a single copy of MBS data packets and delivers a single copy of those MBS packets packet to a RAN node, which then delivers them to one or multiple UEs
+5GC receives a single copy of MBS data packets and delivers a single copy of those MBS packets to an NG-RAN node, which then delivers the packets to one or multiple UEs.

 The 5GC Shared MBS traffic delivery method is required in all 5G MBS deployments.
 The 5GC Individual MBS traffic delivery method is required to enable mobility when there is an NG-RAN deployment with non-homogeneous support of 5G MBS.

-For the multicast session, if 5GC Individual MBS traffic delivery method is used, a same received single copy of MBS data packets by the CN may be delivered via both 5GC Individual MBS traffic delivery method for some UE(s) and 5GC Shared MBS traffic delivery method for other UEs.
+For the multicast session, a single copy of MBS data packets received by the CN may be delivered via 5GC Individual MBS traffic delivery method for some UE(s) and via 5GC Shared MBS traffic delivery method for other UEs.

-Between NG-RAN and UE, two delivery methods are available for the transmission of MBS packet flows over radio:
+Between the NG-RAN and the UE, two delivery methods are available for the transmission of MBS data packets over radio interface:

-- Point-to-Point (PTP) delivery method: a RAN node delivers separate copies of MBS data packet over radio to individual UE.
+- Point-to-Point (PTP) delivery method: NG-RAN delivers separate copies of MBS data packets over radio interface to individual UE(s).

-- Point-to-Multipoint (PTM) delivery method: a RAN node delivers a single copy of MBS data packets over radio to a set of UEs.
+- Point-to-Multipoint (PTM) delivery method: NG-RAN delivers a single copy of MBS data packets over radio interface to multiple UEs.

-A RAN node may use a combination of PTP/PTM to deliver an MBS packet to UEs.
+NG-RAN may use a combination of PTP/PTM to deliver an MBS data packets to UEs.

-NOTE 5: The PTP and PTM delivery methods are defined in RAN WGs.
+NOTE 2: The PTP and PTM delivery methods are defined in RAN WGs.